Canonical systems and their limits on stable curves: Introduction

-The following is an initial characterization of 2-inseparable hyperelliptics; the definitive result is Proposition \ref{insep-hel} below. \begin{lem}\lbl{hypell-or-interlace} Let $p,q$ be smooth, not necessarily distinct points on a 2-inseparable semistable curve $X$.
+An irreducible nodal curve is said to be \emph{hyperelliptic} if it is obtained from a smooth hyperelliptic curve of genus $>1$ by identifying some pairs belonging to the $g^1_2$, or obtained from a irreducible nodal or smooth curve of arithmetic genus 1 by identifying some pairs in a single $g^1_2$.
+The following is an initial characterization of 2-inseparable hyperelliptics; the definitive result is Proposition \ref{insep-hel} below. \begin{lem}\lbl{hypell-or-interlace} Let $p,q$ be smooth, not necessarily distinct points on a 2-inseparable curve $X$.
 Then $p+q$ imposes independent conditions on $\omega_X$ unless either (i) $X$ is irreducible hyperelliptic with $p+q\in g^1_2$; or (ii) $X$ is an interlace and $p+q=\eta\inv(pt)$. \end{lem} \begin{proof} By Riemann-Roch, $h^0(\O(p+q))=2$.
 Assume $p,q$ are in a single irreducible component $C$.
 Suppose $X$ is reducible and let $Y_1$ be a connected component of the complementary curve $Y=\overline{X-C}$.
 The $Y_1$ meets $C$ in a set $\a$ of at least 3 points, and we have an exact sequence

 As $H^1(\omega_{Y_1})\simeq H^1(\omega_{C\cup Y_1})$ (both curves being connected), the map $H^0(\omega_{C\cup Y_1})\to H^0(\omega_C(\a))$ is surjective.
 But by the Lemma above, $p+q$ clearly imposes 2 conditions on $\omega_C(\a)$, therefore also on $\omega_X$, contradiction.
 Therefore $Y_1$ cannot exist and $X$ is irreducible.
 As $|p+q|$ induces a degree-2 pencil on the normalization of $X$, or on a genus-1 partial normalization if $X$ is rational, it is easy to see that $X$ is irreducible hyperelliptic.
 If $p\in C, q\in D$ are in different irreducible components, connectedness ensures injectivity of the restriction maps Therefore so $C,D$ are smooth rational and there is a 2:1 map $C\cup D\to \P^1$.
 We claim $C\cup D=X$.
 If not, let $Y$ be a connected component of the complementary curve.
 Because $Y$ meets $C\cup D$ in at least 3 points, we may assume $Y$ meets $C$ in at least 2 points, therefore $\omega_C(Y\cap C)$ has nonnegative degree, hence is free.
 Then from surjectivity of